borneelphukan/Blur-Detection-using-Laplacian-Variance/README.md

                 then, it is a blurred image.
          3. If the value received is more than threshold, then, it is a non-blur image.

+## Running the application.
+1. Create a folder directory "images".
+2. Add your images inside the directory.
+3. Run the "blur_detection.py" by using the command "python blur_detection.py --images images"